Arkansas-class monitor: Design

-Single turreted monitors, these ships mounted the most modern heavy guns in the US Navy at the time they were built, /40 caliber guns.
+Single-turreted monitors mounted 12 in/40 caliber guns, the most modern heavy guns in the US Navy at the time they were built.
 The Arkansas-class monitors did not see any combat during World War I and instead served as submarine tenders.
 Alexander C. Brown, writing in the Society of Naval Architects and Marine Engineers Historical Transactions noted in a penetrating comment that:

 They had a displacement of 3225 LT, measured 255 ft 1 in in overall length, with a beam of 50 ft 1 in and a draft of 12 ft 6 in.
 They were manned by a total crew of 13 officers and 209 men.

 Arkansas' were powered by two vertical triple expansion engines driving two screw propellers with steam generated by four steam boilers.
 The engines in the Arkansas' were designed to produce 2400 ihp with a top speed of 12.5 kn, however, on sea trials only Nevada had top speed over 12.5 knots, 13.04 kn, the rest came in below.
 The Arkansas' was designed to provide a range of 2360 nmi at 10 kn.

 The ships were armed with a main battery of two 12-inch/40 caliber guns, either Mark 3 or Mark 4, in a Mark 4 turret.
 The secondary battery consisted of four 4 in/50 caliber Mark 7 guns along with three 6-pounder 57 mm guns.
 The main belt armor was 11 in in the middle tapering to 5 in at the ends.
 The gun turrets were between 10 and 9 in, with 11 to 9 in barbettes.
 The Arkansas' also had a 1.5 in deck.

 Construction

-In response to increasing public pressure regarding the state of the nation's coastal defense forces and hastened by the outbreak of war with Spain, the U.S. Congress passed the Naval Appropriations Act of 1898on May 4th, which, among many other things, authorized the appropriation of 5 million dollars to build four new Monitors, each of which were to cost no more than $1,250,000.
-The new ships, created for harbor defense, were designed by Chief constructor Philip Hichborn with the original plans calling for a length of 225ft and a beam of 50ft, with a displacement of 2700 tons, a coal capacity of 200 tons, and a side armor belt of 11-inch thickness.
+In response to increasing public pressure regarding the state of the nation's coastal defense forces and hastened by the outbreak of war with Spain, the U.S. Congress passed the Naval Appropriations Act of 1898 on May 4, which, among many other things, authorized the appropriation of $5 million to build four new monitors, each of which were to cost no more than $1,250,000.
+The new ships, created for harbor defense, were designed by chief constructor Philip Hichborn with the original plans calling for a length of 225 ft and a beam of 50 ft, with a displacement of 2700 tons, a coal capacity of 200 tons, and a side armor belt of 11-inch thickness.
 For armament, the ship was to be equipped with a main battery containing a single turret with two 12-inch guns (Hichborn balanced), and four rapid-fire breech-loading rifles, with a secondary battery consisting of three 6-pound and four 1-pound rifles.
 Powered by two vertical triple-expansion type engines and twin-screw propellers, the ship would have a maximum speed of 12 knots.

 Contractors

-Bidding began for the construction of the new monitors on October 1st, with the following results, including price:
+Bidding began for the construction of the new monitors on October 1, with the following results, including price: